Using Failure Flags by proxy

 Dependency proxy

-The dependency proxy intercepts outbound HTTP/HTTPS calls to external endpoints and services.
-This lets you simulate network failures, slow dependencies, and API errors.
-For each HTTP(S) dependency your service communicates with, Gremlin automatically creates a Failure Flag named dependency-<dependency name>.
-Gremlin also creates a generic Failure Flag named response for all outbound traffic.
+The dependency proxy mode enables experiments on outbound network calls to external endpoints.
+For each dependency your application communicates with, Gremlin automatically creates a Failure Flag named dependency-<dependency name>.
+Gremlin also creates a generic response Failure Flag for all outbound traffic.

 To enable dependency proxy mode experiments, set the following options: